This spot has been added by

 Encounter with a flasher scorpionfish in the shallow sandy beds next to the jetty.

-You will easily spot them from the jetty, resting in the shallows.
-Keep distance from the large titan triggerfish present in the shallows, as they are probably guarding their nests and can be aggressive if snorkelers approach them.
+You can easily spot these fish from the jetty, resting in the shallows.
+Keep your distance from the large titan triggerfish present in the shallows, as they are probably guarding their nests and can be aggressive if snorkelers approach them.

 Snorkelers above Wakatobi Resort's house reef